spascou/ps2-census/README.md

 `pip install ps2-census`

+## Full examples

+Before diving in the details of the ps2-census client, full examples are available in the `examples` folder.

+They currently include:
+- `all_about_trac_5.py` (and the output in `all_about_trac_5.json`): building and executing a query that fetches pretty much everything related that's to know about the TR TRAC-5 carbine.

 ## Query building

 Queries are made on collections with optional joins on other collections as well as various